 Because Discover introduces some minimal network traffic, it is important to work with the correct stakeholders to understand how Discover is used in the environment.

 - Evaluate discovery method options.
-See Running distributed scans
+See Running distributed scans, Running satellite scans,

 - Define network exceptions and exclusions.
 Determine sensitive ports that should not be scanned and VPN networks to exclude.
 The list of VPN networks is often the same list as isolated subnets.

-and configure centralized scanning.
+satellite satellite and centralizedscanning.
 You also must have this list to define locations in Discover.